mayank992/Multi-Line-Text-Selection/README.md

 Copying Text: Use Ctrl + C to copy the text.

-Note: For now Right Click and copy is not working but I am working it and try to add it as soon as possible.
+Note: For now Right Click and copy is not working but I am working on it and try to add it as soon as possible.

 ## External resources